 History

 Letter Machine Editions is a small, nonprofit publisher of books and chapbooks, run by Lisa Wells and Joshua Marie Wilkinson.
-We are based in Seattle, Washington, in the United States.
+We are based in Portland, Oregon, in the United States.
 Joshua Marie Wilkinson is the Publisher.
 Lisa Wells serves as Editor-in-Chief.
-Jake Syersak is a contributing editor, and Sasha Hawkins, Gabe Oladipo, and Will Stanier are our interns at the University of Arizona.
-Kelly Andrews is our copy editor.
 Our most recent titles are designed by HR Hegnauer.
-Letter Machine was founded in Denver, Colorado in 2007 by poets Noah Eli Gordon.
-Gordon left Letter Machine in 2014 to direct Subito Press for University of Colorado, Boulder.
+Letter Machine was founded in Denver, Colorado in 2007 by poets Noah Eli Gordon (1975-2022).

 Fourteen of our books have made the SPD best-seller list, including three #1 best-sellers.